Nasir El-Rufai: Post–governorship

 On 27 July 2023, president Bola Tinubu nominated El-Rufai and 27 others for ministerial appointment.
 The list was forwarded to the Nigerian Senate for screening.
-However, after the overall screening exercise, it was revealed that El-Rufai's confirmation had been withheld due to a negative security report from the country's secret police, the SSS.
-El-Rufai was eventually not appointed a minister.
+However, after the overall screening exercise, it was revealed that El-Rufai's confirmation had been withheld due to a negative security report signed by an unnamed officer of the country's secret police, the SSS.
+El-Rufai immediately withdrew from the ministerial consideration, nominating Jafaru Sani from Kaduna State in his place.
+Both El-Rufai and Sani were eventually not appointed minister.

-In December 2023, El-Rufai co-founded a venture capital firm based in Abuja, FCT with a US$100 million investment commitment to promote the economy of northern Nigeria.
+In December 2023, El-Rufai co-founded a venture capital firm based in Abuja, FCT with a US$100 million investment commitment to promote technological innovation, employment opportunities and the overall economy of Nigeria.
+Since then, El-Rufai's Afri-Venture Capital has invested in many startups and been the driving force behind Arewa Tech-Fest - an investment promotion, technology and innovation event to search out start-ups in Northern Nigeria.
+The first edition was co-hosted with the State Government in Kano in September 2024 and the second edition took place in partnership with the Katsina State Government in Katsina in May 2025.
+The third edition is expected to be hosted in collaboration with the Zamfara State Government sometime in 2026.

-In March 2024, El-Rufai met with chairman of the Social Democratic Party (SDP), as well as other party leaders causing media speculation that El-Rufai may defect from the APC to the SDP ahead of the 2027 general elections.
+In March 2024, El-Rufai met with chairman of the Social Democratic Party (SDP), as well as other opposition party leaders causing media speculation that El-Rufai may defect from the APC to the SDP ahead of the 2027 general elections.

-On October 1 2024, El-Rufai announced his intention to return to politics in the next general election in 2027, stating "there is no retirement in politics" in a Hausa-language broadcast on popular northern broadcaster Freedom Radio Nigeria.
+On October 1, 2024, El-Rufai announced his intention to return to politics in the next general election in 2027, stating "there is no retirement in politics" in a Hausa-language broadcast on popular northern broadcaster Freedom Radio Nigeria.
 This revelation came on the backdrop of a private conversation held in Washington, D.C. at the Council of Foreign Relations on the subject of Nigeria's Political Future with Ebenezer Obadare.